Brook Infant School Curriculum

 We are passionate about every child’s learning!
-Each child is unique and at The Brook we celebrate children’s talents and interests.
+Each child is unique and at the Brook Infant School we celebrate children’s talents and interests.
 We know that we learn best is when we are interested and motivated.

 The world in which our children grow up into will be very different from now and we need to make sure that the skills the children have prepare them for this.
 Skills such as innovation, risk taking, problem solving, resilience and flexibility will be paramount.
 They will need to be creative, able to think outside the box and ready for any challenge.

-At The Brook we provide an exciting and stimulating environment in which our children can confidently and safely explore the world around them.
+At the Brook Infant School we provide an exciting and stimulating environment in which our children can confidently and safely explore the world around them.
 They work in the outside environment as well as indoors and a variety of activity styles are used to ensure children learn through practical hands on experience, structured play and recording their ideas and work.

 Our curriculum is designed to enable children to fulfil our vision of becoming responsible global citizens who are life long learners.
 The spine of our curriculum is set upon our sparkly rights and developing children’s personal, social, emotional, spiritual, moral, intellectual and physical well being.
 We aim to help children develop a respect and responsibility for themselves, their peers, their community and their world.